-The Maltese dog breed has been around for almost 3000 years, with Greeks building tombs in their honor.
+The Maltese dog breed has been around for almost 3000 years, honored by their own tombs built in Greece.
 In the first century, Malta's governor had immortalized his dog with poetry.
 The Maltese was first shown in 1877 at the Westminster Kennel Club show, and later registered by the American Kennel Club in 1888.

 The Yorkshire Terrier or Yorkie has a more recent history, and is specifically bred from a variety of British dogs such as the black and tan English Terrier and the Waterside Terrier.
 The breed was brought to England's Yorkshire in the 1800s, with the first exhibition of this dog in 1861.
 The American Kennel Club officially recognized the Yorkie in 1885, and both the Yorkie and Maltese are considered toy breeds.
 It is from these two breeds that the Morkie emerges.

-With silky long coats and varied coloring (Maltese dogs are usually white with no undercoat, sometimes with tan or yellow shading on the ears, while Yorkies have tan and blue coloring, but silky coats similar to the Maltese), the Morkie is a perfect mix of the Yorkie and Maltese.
+With silky long coats and varied coloring, the Morkie is a perfect mix of the Yorkie and Maltese.
+(Maltese dogs are usually white with no undercoat, sometimes with tan or yellow shading on the ears, while Yorkies have tan and blue coloring, but silky coats similar to the Maltese).
 Usually, the Morkie has the blue and tan coloring of the Yorkshire, but not always.
 Coat coloring can also include brown, white and apricot.
-Morkie puppies are tiny, usually only reaching 3 to 10 pounds in adulthood, so they make the perfect little "lap" dogs.
+Morkie puppies are tiny, usually only reaching 3 to 10 pounds in adulthood, which qualifies them as the perfect little "lap" dogs.

-Both the Yorkshire and the Maltese have bold, friendly, attention-seeking personalities, so it's no surprise that the Morkie puppy has this, too.
-Morkie puppies are extremely devoted pets, and are usually very good watchdogs and family dogs.
-(These dogs are extremely tiny, usually only reaching 3 to 10 pounds in adulthood, so the "watchdog" designation is not one of protection, but instead of alerting the family to potential dangers.)
-Excitable, happy, and even fearless, they love to meet both people and other dogs--which could be a problem if your little pet runs up to an unfamiliar dog and tries to make friends—so do be careful.
+Both the Yorkshire and the Maltese have bold, friendly, attention-seeking personalities, so it's no surprise that the Morkie is also an extrovert.
+Morkie puppies are extremely devoted pets, and are usually very good watchdogs, alerting the family to potential dangers.
+Excitable, happy, and even fearless, they love to meet both people and other dogs – which could be a problem if your little pet runs up to an unfamiliar and possibly cantankerous dog to try to become its friend.

-Although your little one will want to please you and is very intelligent, he or she may be difficult to housebreak.
-Patience and persistence is key, as these engaging but delicate little dogs don't take well to strict discipline, but will respond well to firm and gentle--and consistent--commands.
+Although your little one is both obedient and very intelligent, the dog may be difficult to housebreak.
+Patience and persistence is key, as these engaging but delicate little pets don't react well to strict discipline, but can respond positively to firm, gentle and consistent commands.
+Consistency is crucial!

-Although the Morkie is a sturdy little dog, he or she will do best in families that don't have small children.
-Because of your dog's tiny size, very small children could inadvertently hurt your rather delicate pet, sometimes quite seriously.
-Therefore, it's best to adopt a Morkie only if there are older children and adults in the household who know how to handle this little canine gently.
+Although the Morkie is a sturdy little dog, because of its tiny size, very small children could inadvertently hurt this vulnerable pet, possibly quite seriously.
+Therefore, it's best to adopt a Morkie only if there are older children and adults in the household who understand the importance of gentle handling.

-In addition, Morkies make perfect pets for single people who have lots of time to devote to this little engaging (but also highly attention-seeking) dog, and for older people who may not have the physicality to keep up with a larger and more athletic dog.
+Morkies are also wonderful pets for single people who have plenty of time to devote to this affectionate little dog, and for older people who may not have the physicality to keep up with a larger, more athletic animal.

-Notably, Morkie puppies do need to walk for exercise, even though it's very tempting indeed to carry your little pet everywhere, like most dogs, Morkies need to walk for exercise.
-Your Morkie will be happiest if you give him or her a regular walk every day, and some vigorous play with a ball or other fun toy in addition.
+Even though you will be tempted to carry your little pet everywhere, like most dogs, Morkies need to walk for exercise.
+Your Morkie will be happiest if you take it on a regular walk every day, and also provide some vigorous play with a ball or other fun toy in addition.